rebahama/bimmer-reviewer/README.md

 2. Click on the green button texted "Gitpod"

-3. Before you can start the program you need to install the pip3 packages and add the enviorment files that can be found in the section "deployment" in this file: [pip3 Packages](https://github.com/rebahama/bimmer-reviewer/blob/main/TESTING.md).
+3. Before you can start the program you need to install the pip3 packages and add the enviorment variables that can be found in the section "deployment" in this file: [pip3 Packages](https://github.com/rebahama/bimmer-reviewer/blob/main/TESTING.md).

 4. After installing all the packages and declaring the enviorment variables type pyton3 manage.py runserver in the terminal.